elibarzilay/tester/README.md

     etc.  Use subdirectories to organize this content, since the clients will show that as a hierarchical list.
-The `config.rktd` file has an entry to specify which files are editable, which files are presented in Scheme mode (with syntax-based highlighting), the order that files are listed, and more.
+The `config.rktd` file has an entry to specify which files are editable, which files are presented in Racket mode (with syntax-based highlighting), the order that files are listed, and more.
 Also note that this content can be updated while the exam is running: you can edit existing files (eg, when you find a typo), or add new files (like adding notes, hints,